the-cult-of-integral/discord-raidkit/README.md

 - **Attack Discord Servers** - this application can be used to perform a variety of attacks on Discord Servers, including nuking, raiding, and permissions escalation for given members.

 - **Attack Discord Users** - this application can also be used to target users.
-You can gather user information, including banking, log into accounts without a password, nuke accounts, and even generate rudementary, Python-based token grabbers.
+You can gather user information, including banking, log into accounts without a password, and nuke accounts.

 - **Adapted for social-engineering** - unlike other tools of this nature, that presume you have already smuggled your way into a server, Discord Raidkit provides many slash genuine commands, that may be used to convince server owners that a bot is legitimate.